Nevada Medicaid Eligibility for Long Term Care: Income & Asset Limits

 2) Personal Care Services (PCS) Program – Intended for those who are disabled or have a chronic health condition, program participants can hire and manage their own personal care aide, including certain family members, to assist with Activities of Daily Living (ADLs) and Independent Activities of Daily Living (IADLs).
 Examples of assistance include bathing, mobility, eating, housekeeping, and meal preparation.

-3) Adult Day Health Care (ADHC) – Daytime care, supervision, and meals for persons who are elderly and disabled in adult day care centers.
+3) Adult Day Health Care (ADHC) – Daytime care, supervision, and meals are provided for frail seniors and adults with disabilities in adult day care centers.
 Assistance may include help with daily living activities, medication administration, and nursing services.

 4) Money Follows the Person (MFP) – This federal program helps institutionalized persons who are eligible for Medicaid to transition back home or into the community.

 An Upcoming Option: NV has initiated a Structured Family Caregiving (SFC) Waiver for persons who have Alzheimer’s disease or a related dementia.
 Via SFC, unpaid primary caregivers, including spouses, can be paid for providing care for their loved one.
 It is required that the caregiver live with the care recipient.
-This program is expected to be in effect in January of 2025.
+This program will be active in January of 2025.

 How to Apply for Nevada Medicaid

 Seniors can apply for Medicaid in Nevada online at Access Nevada, complete and submit an “Application for Assistance- Medicaid, MAABD, SNAP”, or call their local Division of Welfare and Supportive Services office for a mailed application.
 One’s local office can provide information about Medicaid programs and assist with the application process.
-Alternatively, persons can call the Customer Service Voice Response Unit at 1-800-992-0900.
-Seniors in Northern Nevada can also call 775-684-7200, and seniors in Southern Nevada can call 702-486-1646.
+Alternatively, persons can call the Customer Service Voice Response Unit toll free at 1-800-992-0900.
+In Northern Nevada, seniors can call 775-684-7200, or in Southern Nevada, they can call 702-486-1646.
 The Aging and Disability Resource Centers in one’s area may also be helpful.
 The application process may vary based on the program for which one is applying.

 Applying for NV Medicaid can be complicated, particularly since there are several programs relevant to aging seniors.
-It is imperative that one be certain all eligibility requirements, as discussed above, are met prior to application.
+It is imperative that one be certain all eligibility requirements be met prior to application.
 Not meeting the criteria can lead to a denial or delay of benefits.
 For those who are uncertain of their eligibility status, or know they are over the income and / or asset limits(s), Medicaid Planning is highly suggested.
 Applying for Medicaid entails more than submitting an application; supportive documentation must also be included.
 Familiarizing oneself with general information about the long-term care Medicaid application process can be helpful.

 Determine Your Medicaid Eligibility